The following statements reflect Adopt-a-Dobe’s position on a number of issues.

 In the above situations, references may be requested from a veterinarian, breeder, show judge, breed club, etc.

-We believe that training methods and animal welfare are directly related, and as such, only employ humane training methods based on current scientific knowledge of canine behavior.
+We believe that training methods and animal welfare are directly related, and as such, strive to employ humane training methods based on current scientific knowledge of canine behavior and the Humane Hierarchy.
 Training techniques should focus on reinforcing desired behaviors, removing the reinforcer for inappropriate behaviors, replacement of problem behaviors with incompatible behaviors, and addressing the emotional state and environmental conditions driving the undesirable behavior.
-Positive punishment and any other techniques that focus on using fear or pain to punish dogs for undesirable behaviors are not acceptable.
+Positive punishment and any other techniques that focus on using fear or pain to punish dogs for undesirable behaviors are generally unnecessary.
 Scientific evidence has proven that confrontational training and handling methods may cause adverse effects including, but not limited to, inhibition of learning, increased fear‐related and aggressive behaviors, and injury to animals and people interacting with animals.

 Visit the American Veterinary Society of Animal Behavior website for more information.